Factbox: Tracking Brexit - how referendum shock is affecting UK economy

 PROPERTY DEVELOPERS AND HOUSEBUILDERS

-Several major investment firms have temporarily prevented investors taking money out of commercial real estate funds while others have slashed the value of the funds.
+Several major investment firms have temporarily prevented investors taking their money out of commercial real estate funds after the sector was hit by Brexit fears.
+Others have slashed the value of the funds.

-The Bank of England said the slump in transactions in the commercial real estate sector could tighten credit conditions for UK businesses because many companies use their real estate as collateral for loans.
+The Bank of England said foreign flows of capital into commercial real estate dropped 50 percent in the first three months of 2016 and transactions fell further in the second quarter.

 PERSIMMON

-The housebuilder said the market had steadied after some deal cancellations immediately after the referendum.
+Persimmon said the housing market had steadied after some deal cancellations immediately after the referendum.

 ECONOMY